Written by Aisling Hughes on August 14, 2019

-At SimScale we are aiming to change the way engineers, designers, and students design products by providing them access to web-based 3D simulation software.
+At SimScale, we are aiming to change the way engineers, designers and students design products by providing them access to cloud-based 3D simulation software.
 SimScale gives every engineer and designer access to sophisticated yet easy-to-use multiphysics simulation methods for virtual prototyping to help develop better products, faster and more cost-efficiently.

 In his interview for DEVELOP3D LIVE magazine, David Heiny, SimScale’s CEO and one of our five founders, talks about removing the barriers of traditional simulation software and his vision of making CAE a standard tool in product design.

 There are several large, well-established CAE software providers on the market.
 What was the driver behind creating SimScale?

 How can companies benefit from using CAE technology and SimScale in their product design process?

 David: In the end, it all comes down to building better products, faster and more cost-efficiently.
 Better in the sense that you have more detailed insights into what you are developing and more control over the product development process.

 And cost-efficiently because, in the early stages, you have a lower risk of missing deadlines, you can stick to the plan, and save on material, manufacturing, and physical prototypes.
-These three points hold true for simulation in general, no matter if you are using on-premise simulation solutions or a cloud-based solution like SimScale, this is the ultimate value simulation delivers.
+These three points hold true for simulation in general, no matter if you are using on-premises simulation solutions or a cloud-based solution like SimScale, this is the ultimate value simulation delivers.

 Why do you think sharing simulation projects and providing free access to simulation is important?